 El Asturiano continued to protest on his knees.
 Sabaté who had sat down on a tree trunk, got up ordering the other to do likewise and then, strapping the bag containing the money to Maria, handed her the pistol and kept the knives for himself.
 The look in El Asturiano's eyes made Maria shudder.
 However, he made the rest of the journey walking a safe distance between the two of them.
 With only two stages remaining before they crossed the frontier Sabaté was exhausted.
-His eyes were sunk deep into their sockets, and though free from the fear of a bullet in the back, he was never really sure what treachery the other might be in vogue in Barcelona at that time.
-His lucky star shone on him, for at that moment one of the carriages drove by with passengers inside.
-He jumped in beside the coachman as it passed.
-The driver, a pistol between his ribs, passed the cordon thrown round the area with no questions asked.
+His eyes were sunk deep into their sockets, and though free from the fear of a bullet in the back, he was never really sure what treachery the other might be planning.
+That day, however, El Asturiano made a humane gesture.
+Sabaté's state was so pitiful-he was walking along almost in a trance, tripping over the smallest obstacles-that El Asturiano threw his stick into a ravine, and said, 'Quico-please go to sleep, please-even if it's only for a few hours.